Writing Center Services and Policies

 Guidelines and policies

-• Ten-minute grace period before appointment is marked missed.
+- Ten-minute grace period before appointment is marked missed; writing a note in the appointment form indicating you will be more than ten minutes late will not extend the time an appointment is held before being marked missed.
 After three missed appointments, the account is deactivated for two weeks.

-• Consultants are not available to work with writers via email or over the phone.
+- Consultants are not available to work with writers over the phone, via email, or via other platforms (such as Zoom, Webex, Teams, etc.).
 All appointments must take place through WCONLINE.

 How to book and attend your appointment